-Landscape and Visual Amenity Baseline Study (pdf 11.8mb opens in new window)
+Landscape and Visual Amenity Baseline Study (pdf 12mb)

 To understand the need for housing in the East Riding, and inform the housing requirement for the Local Plan, a range of studies have been prepared including:

-East Riding of Yorkshire Council Strategic Housing Market Assessment 2016 (pdf 6.58mb opens in new window)
+East Riding of Yorkshire Council Strategic Housing Market Assessment 2019 (pdf 5.4mb)

-Joint Hull and East Riding Housing Needs Study 2016 (pdf 2.83mb opens in new window)
+Joint Hull and East Riding Housing Needs Study 2016 (pdf 2.8mb)